 Patterns that don't line up with the pendant can be caused by a manufacturing defect or the back is from a different case, resulting in mismatched serial numbers.

-Crowns are one of the first things to wear out.
-Case manufacturers made many different models and sizes, so finding a matching new-old stock replacement is not easy.
+Crowns wore out from constant use and case manufacturers made many different models and sizes, so finding an original new-old stock replacement is not easy.

 The bezel is the thin ring that holds the crystal, and is specific to that brand of case.
 Finding an exact replacement can be nearly impossible - and you still need a crystal.

-Chains wore the bow out very quickly, so most are unoriginal and not always the right style.
+Chains wore the bow out quickly, so yours could be unoriginal or the wrong style.
 Aftermarket replacements are available, but the color-match is seldom accurate.

 Replacement balance or plate jewels are the single most common indicator of damage.